-- The NHCDA Committee will invite clubs to suggest which division each of their teams are best suited to play in, but the final decision as to which division each team shall play in shall be at the sole discretion of the NHCDA Committee.
-As well as taking into consideration a club's preference for which division each of their teams play in, the NHCDA Committee, in making their final decisions, shall also consider the likely strength of each team and the overall balance of teams in each division (ensuring a viable number of fixtures per team). - If there are only 3 or less entries for a Cup competition, that competition will not go ahead. - All League and Cup matches will be decided at the Fixtures Meeting held in February or March of the relevant season.
-Each club must send a representative - failure to do so will attract a fine equivalent to the applicable annual NHCDA membership fee. - Each club must submit a full list of their fixtures to the Competitions Secretary within one month of the Fixtures Meeting, to be verified and placed on the website. - All clubs will be regarded as having had sufficient opportunity to review the provisional fixture dates agreed at the Fixtures Meeting once dates have been submitted to the NHCDA Committee, and as soon as both clubs involved in a fixture has submitted the date of that fixture it will be regarded as scheduled.
+- 1. The NHCDA Committee will invite clubs to suggest which division each of their teams are best suited to play in, but the final decision as to which division each team shall play in shall be at the sole discretion of the NHCDA Committee.
+As well as taking into consideration a club's preference for which division each of their teams play in, the NHCDA Committee, in making their final decisions, shall also consider the likely strength of each team and the overall balance of teams in each division (ensuring a viable number of fixtures per team). - 2.
+If there are only 3 or less entries for a Cup competition, that competition will not go ahead. - 3.
+All League and Cup matches will be decided at the Fixtures Meeting held in February or March of the relevant season.
+Each club must send a representative failure to do so will attract a fine equivalent to the applicable annual NHCDA membership fee. - 4.
+Each club must submit a full list of their fixtures to the Competitions Secretary within one month of the Fixtures Meeting, to be verified and placed on the website. - 5.
+All clubs will be regarded as having had sufficient opportunity to review the provisional fixture dates agreed at the Fixtures Meeting once dates have been submitted to the NHCDA Committee, and as soon as both clubs involved in a fixture has submitted the date of that fixture it will be regarded as scheduled.

-- Once the season starts, scheduled matches can only be changed by mutual agreement or due to inclement weather or unplayable conditions, or a clash with a Hampshire County Cup or ECB National Club Championship fixture, or the documented agreement of the Competitions Secretary.
-The same applies to all agreed NHCDA Cup fixtures arranged during the season. - All home team managers must contact the opposing manager to confirm that the fixture between their teams will take place as scheduled and, if the home team has more than one ground, to confirm the match venue.
-This contact should take place at least 4 days prior to the date of the match. - All clubs must ensure that their squad lists, for each team entered, are accurate on their respective Play-Cricket websites, with both first names and surnames, before the first game.
-This list must be revised with any new players as the season progresses.
+- 6. Once the season starts, scheduled matches can only be changed by mutual agreement or due to inclement weather or unplayable conditions, or a clash with a Hampshire County Cup or ECB National Club Championship fixture, or the documented agreement of the Competitions Secretary.
+The same applies to all agreed NHCDA Cup fixtures arranged during the season. - 7.
+All home team managers must contact the opposing manager to confirm that the fixture between their teams will take place as scheduled and, if the home team has more than one ground, to confirm the match venue.
+This contact should take place at least 4 days prior to the date of the match. - A template Match Confirmation sheet is appended to these rules (see page 33) - 8.
+All clubs must ensure that their squad lists, for each team entered, are accurate on their respective Play-Cricket websites, with both first names and surnames, before the first game.
+This list must be revised with any new players as the season progresses. - 9.
 If a club has two or more fixtures for the same age group scheduled on the same day, then the game in the highest division takes precedence.